 Dredging operations at the Murray Mouth continue.
 Dredging is undertaken to maintain connectivity (exchange of water) between the Coorong and the Southern Ocean.
-Dredging is currently being undertaken with a single large dredge which is operating 12 hours a day for 5 days a week.
+Dredging is currently being undertaken on the Young Husband Peninsula and in the Tauwitchere channel.
+Dredging operations may be impacted by dredge maintenance activities, high tides and swells associated with the winter months.